open/close all folders

 - In addition, just as in seasons 2 and 4, the Riddler discourses at length to a mirror - but this time, there's no other personality answering him, indicating the good Ed personality has finally been dispelled for good.

-- Nyssa's behavior towards Barbara's baby during the episode is peak Adult Fear.
+- Nyssa's behavior towards Barbara's baby during the episode.
 Nyssa tells Barbara that after Gotham has been wiped out, she's going to kill her and take her baby to raise her as an al Ghul.

 5x 12 The Beginning...

 - If you're a Gotham criminal, this episode marks the beginning of your worst nightmare.
 Some mysterious thing is terrorizing Gotham street gangs, moving like a shadow just out of view.
-When it finally makes itself known, it goes straight for the throat, taking out Gotham's two most powerful criminals like they were nothing at all - terrifying them into complacency afterwards - and then curbstomping the monstrous Jeremiah with very little effort.
-Even the criminals who know this is just a man in a costume are still too afraid to confront him.
+When it finally makes itself known, it goes straight for the throat, taking out Riddler and Penguin, Gotham's two most powerful crime bosses, like they were nothing at all - terrifying them into complacency afterwards - and then curbstomping the monstrous Jeremiah with very little effort.
+Even those who know this is just a man in a costume are still too afraid to confront him.
 He's less a man as he is a presence throughout the episode, bringing a reckoning to Gotham's underworld.
 Criminals beware.
 The Dark Knight has come.

 - The sheer terror Bullock displays when he gets roped into Jeremiah's plot.
 Jeremiah is an Evil Genius who seemingly has the whole town wired.
 Bullock's afraid to even speak his name out loud.